To help people connect with Jesus, the church and their life mission.

-I was born and raised in Wakarusa, Indiana and grew up loving Jesus.
-I currently live in Goshen with my wife of sixteen years Liz and our two children: Isabella and Drew.
-I have been blessed to serve in a variety of different kinds of churches in Indiana, Nebraska, and Hawaii.
-I began serving as interim pastor at Locust Grove in May, 2021; and am looking forward to helping people connect with Christ, his Church, and to his mission and purpose for their lives.
+I was born and raised in Wakarusa, IN and grew up loving Jesus.
+I currently live in Middlebury with my wife Liz, and our two children: Isabella and Drew.
+I have been blessed to serve in a variety of churches in Indiana, Nebraska, Hawaii, and now Michigan.
+I began serving as an interim pastor at Locust Grove in May, 2021, then was installed as pastor in July, 2022.
+My passion in ministry is to help people connect with Christ, his Church, and to help them find their God-given purpose in life.

 I have been at this job for quite a while, and I still love it!
 I have 4 children, 10 grandchildren and 1 great grandchild.
 Scrapbooking and going to ball games are some things I love to do.

 Locust Grove Mennonite Church, in covenant with Evana Network, embraces the teachings of the Confession of Faith in a Mennonite Perspective, 1995.
 God is the creator of all that exists.
 The Bible is our fully inspired and trustworthy guide for who God is, what God is doing in the world and how we can live as God’s people.
 Scripture also exposes the sin that holds us and our world captive to the forces of evil.
 We can find salvation through Christ alone.